Experimental investigation of a multi-photon Heisenberg-limited interferometric scheme: the effect of imperfections: Acknowledgement

 \section{Acknowledgement}

-The authors thank Raj B. Patel and Allen Boston for assistance with data acquisition code and Dominic W. Berry for useful discussions.
+The authors are indebted to Jian Li, formerly of the University of Science and Technology of China, for work on the state preparation protocol of Sec.~\ref{sec:mmc}.
+We also thank Raj B. Patel and Allen Boston for assistance with data acquisition code and Dominic W. Berry for useful discussions.
 This research was supported by the Australian Research Council Centre of Excellence Grants No. CE110001027 and CE170100012.
 S.D. acknowledges financial support through an Australian Government Research Training Program Scholarship and thanks the University of Western Australia.